vrdeeznuts/od-sideline-cam/README.md

 [^1]: The auto-clipping feature is an external Powershell script that reads the auto-generated A2.log file and watches for a specific string before triggering your clipping software's hotkey.

-NOTE: *The spectator feature is still under active development and is subject to change throughout closed early access.*

 # Updates Since Intitial Release
 - Updated keybinds (save settings keybind)
 - More stats and logging to scoreboard